emilydolson/CSE-830-SS-22/index.md

 **CSE 830: Algorithms**

-Below are the documents and links needed for Fall 2020.
+Below are the documents and links needed for Spring 2021.

-**[Syllabus](https://docs.google.com/document/d/1G2RuJX-hPglPiDFyEGytauunPxQpi-AI4FyKuud73FI/edit?usp=sharing)** - provides basic information about the course including how you will be graded.
+**[Syllabus](syllabus.html)** - provides basic information about the course including how you will be graded.

-**[Piazza](piazza.com/msu/fall2020/cse431/home)** a place for asynchronous discussions and Q&A sessions.
+**[Piazza](https://piazza.com/class/kjt3tx6quzy3g7)** a place for asynchronous discussions and Q&A sessions.

 **Zoom** will be used for all class sessions.
 The Zoom link has been e-mailed to all students and can be found on Piazza.

 Below are the week-by-week topics that will be covered.
-Links will be added at least 24 hours before the first class each week (and often sooner).
-The current week will be in bold in the directory on the left of this page.

 # Due dates

 - Every friday: weekly lecture review
-- Homework: 11/4, 11/16, 11/30, 12/14
-- Final: Scheduled individually the week of 12/14
+- Homework: 2/2, 2/16, 3/2, 3/16, 3/30, 4/13, 4/27

 # Current course content